May 4, 2019 366

 The four key issues which marketing management should be concerned about in distribution are channel choice and management, transportation, storage, and inventory management.

-A distribution channel is a route which the product and its ownership take on their way from the producer to the consumer.
+A distribution channel is a route in which the product and its ownership take on their way from the producer to the consumer.
 It consists of the producer, the consumer and all the intermediaries who take part in the transfer of the title (ownership) from the producer to the consumer or user.

 In practice, the choice feeing the company is whether to use the services of independent wholesalers and retailers.
 The alternative is to dispense with their services and use company-owned wholesale and/or retail outlets as deemed appropriate.